rdragos/lowmc/README.md

 the log2 of the allowed data complexity *d*, and the key size *k*.

 Example usage: `python3 determine_rounds.py 256 63 128 128`

+# LowMC Benchmarking

+run make;
+./test Encryptions russianFlag cacheSize graySize grayTables

+Using 4 russians method with a cache size of blocksize / 256 , Gray codes of 8 bit length and 1 Gray table

+./test 10000 1 256 8 1

+Encrypting 10000 with classic bitsets
+./test 10000 0 256 8 1